magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_data_source.md

 ## Overview
 Magento provides a component that is designed to interact with data in your component.
 Many of the core UI Components use this DataSource component.
 Many UI components also require that this component is included.
 However, there are specific requirements it has in order for it to work correctly.

-In this guide, we will explain how to take advantage of the powerful functionality of the data provider in a UI Component.
+In this topic, we will explain how to take advantage of the powerful functionality of the data provider in a UI Component.

 ### Declaring the XML